This post may contain affiliate links.

 - Bell pepper: You can use red, orange or yellow bell pepper to make the filling.

 - Barberries: They are tart and add a nice flavor to the filling.
+You can find barberries at many Persian or Mediterranean shops.

 - Walnuts: Chopped walnuts add a nice crunch.